FinleyGibson/Datascience-Best-Practices/README.md

 There is an [extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) for jupyter notebooks in VSCode that allows notebooks to be written and run from within the VSCode environment.

 ### Committing Changes:
-Now is a good time to add a boilerplate `.gitignore` file, to keep non-essential and auto-generated files from being backed up:
+Now is a good time to add a boilerplate `.gitignore` file, to keep non-essential and auto-generated files from being added to the remote repository:
 ```shell
 curl https://www.toptal.com/developers/gitignore/api/python,jupyternotebooks > .gitignore
 ```